spatkar94/NetworkAnnotation/README.md

 # Output
 A table consisting of the actual and predicted signs of all pre-annotated physical interactions along with their type (kpi: kinase-substrate/phosphatase-substrate interactions, pdi: protein DNA/regulatory interactions, KEGG: experimentally annotated physical interactions from the KEGG database, http://www.genome.jp/kegg/pathway.html).
 See output.txt.

+# Link to publication:
+Currently in press.
+Accepted to ISMB 2018